 You modify your application to make API calls or REST Web services to check licenses, upload transaction (usage) counts on your products or its features.
 As an administrator, you manage the users, products, and license for your users.

 The system consists of Web services issued against a LaaS server.
 The LaaS server's Administration Interface it the high-level interface to license objects which control products, licenses customers and their restrictions.
-The Admin Portal, the Web services and the API or command line together provide the
+The Admin Portal, Web services API and command line interface (CLI) together provide a flexible set of ways to interface to the licensing server.
+Key features:

 - Server-based license management -- nothing other than a file containing identifying information is present on the client machines